Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Background and Motivation

 \subsection{Size and value}

 The most well-known and accepted factors are {\it size} (average market capitalization of portfolio stocks) and {\it value} (fundamentals such as earnings, dividends, or book value, compared to price).
 These are well-accepted by financial academic community and are considered useful by industry practitioners, to the extent that there are multiple size- and value-based funds traded alongside the S\&P 500 funds.
-See \cite{Banz, FF1993, FF2015}.
+See the classic articles \cite{Banz, FF1993} and a more recent article \cite{FF2015}.

 Including a few factors (for example size and value) would enrich~\eqref{eq:alpha-beta}.
 In particular, size factor is related to $\beta$ as follows: Well-diversified portfolios of small stocks have equity premia $P$ closely correlated with that $P_0$ of large stock benchmark S\&P 500.
-This simple linear regression of $P$ vs $P_0$ has very large $R^2$ but $\beta$ which is slightly larger as $1$.
+This simple linear regression of $P$ vs $P_0$ has very large $R^2$ but $\beta$ which is slightly larger than $1$.
 This can be done, for example, with exchange-traded funds tracking small, mid, and large (=benchmark) stock indices, see \cite[Appendix]{CAPM-size}.
 The $\beta$ for mid-cap index is 1.15, and for small-cap index is 1.27.
-A natural idea then is to model $\beta$ as a function of a portfolio size relative to benchmark.
-We can try the same for $\alpha$, although in \cite[Appendix]{CAPM-size} we have $\alpha$ is not significantly different from zero for both small-cap and mid-cap indices.
+A natural idea then is to model the $\beta$ as a function of a portfolio size relative to benchmark.

+Additionally, we could model the $\alpha$ similarly, as a function of a portfolio size relative to benchmark.
+However, this might not be as important as for the $\beta$.
+Indeed, in \cite[Appendix]{CAPM-size} we have $\alpha$ is not significantly different from zero for both small-cap and mid-cap indices.
 See more on the size effect in \cite{Semenov}, and the discussion in \cite[Chapter 8]{Ang}.